-The positive to remember though … there is always a way to conquer shy bladder and to learn how to make yourself pee again … if you really want to.
-I did it and so you can too.
+There is always a way to conquer shy bladder and to learn how to make yourself pee again … that is if you really want to and if you’re up for the challenge!
+I did it and if I can you can too.

 Paruresis – How To Make Yourself Pee

-Any paruretic will tell you that shy bladder syndrome can make for a lonely world.
+As any paruretic will tell you and, as we both know, shy bladder syndrome can make for a stressful and lonely world.
 How many times have you sat in a bar with friends and discussed it?
-How often do you see people reading about it?
-The answers are probably never!
-It’s one of those conditions that is regarded as amusing or embarrassing.
+Ask yourself how often do you see people reading about it?
+How often do you see it featured in mainstream media?
+The answer … probably never which is why it’s known as the “secret social phobia”.
+It’s one of those conditions that’s regarded to some as funny, weird or embarrassing.
 One that somehow means you’re left to feel less of a person.

-There is no guarantee that these methods will work instantly, it might take a while for your mind to come to terms with bodily needs.
-Keep at it though because you CAN overcome shy bladder and learn how to make yourself pee again – no matter where you are and who’s around.
+First of all, let me say that there’s no guarantee that these methods will work instantly, it might take a while for your mind to adjust.
+Keep at it though because you CAN overcome shy bladder and learn how to make yourself pee again!

 Practise progressive muscular relaxation

 This is all about tensing particular muscles in your body and progressively ease the tension to release anxiety.
 The theory behind this is that when your body feels relaxed you won’t feel anxious.
 Try tensing different muscle groups as you breathe in deeply and relax them as you breathe out.

 Start by clenching and relaxing the hands, move upwards to the shoulders and head before working down through the neck, chest and all the way down to the lower legs.
 A great set of instructions can be found on the University of Michigan website.